Is There A Right Way To Breathe While Exercising?

 Establish a rhythm

-If you’re trying to concentrate on breathing during exercise, it can be helpful to breathe rhythmically, in time with your movement.
-This can help you to regulate or slow down your breathing — whether that’s while doing yoga, or while synchronising your breaths with your footfalls while running.
+If you’re trying to improve your breathing, it can be helpful to breathe rhythmically, in time with your movement.
+This can help you to regulate or slow down your breathing — whether that’s while practising yoga, lifting weights or synchronising your breaths with your footfalls when you run.

 Should you breathe through your nose or your mouth?